muhammeta7/seqBurger/README.md

 ## :satellite: Technologies used

-Frontend: Bootstrap and Google-Fonts are used for the styling framework.
+Frontend: `Bootstrap` and Google-Fonts are used for the styling framework.
 Handlebars is used to render newly created burger into relevant sections of page.

-Backend: App uses 'express' to serve routes and 'sequelize' to interact with a 'mySQL' database.
+Backend: App uses  `express` to serve routes and  `sequelize` to interact with a `mySQL` database.
 Refer to burger_controller.js file to see routes.

 ### Prerequisites